WWII VETERAN RECEIVES LONG-AWAITED PURPLE HEART IN LAS VEGAS

 |0

-This work, WWII VETERAN RECEIVES LONG-AWAITED PURPLE HEART IN LAS VEGAS [Image 3 of 3], by SPC Adrianne Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, WWII VETERAN RECEIVES LONG-AWAITED PURPLE HEART IN LAS VEGAS, by SPC Adrianne Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT